Where to go and what to see and do for the best romantic adventures in Japan.

 And finally, if you’re the kind of couple who can’t pass up a photo op, head to a studio where you can dress up for your own Japanese-themed photo shoot.
 No surprise geishas and samurais are popular options.

-When to visit Japan
+When to Visit Japan

 Japan is a country that evolves with every season, making any time a good time to honeymoon here.